 The New Revolution in Processing using Water as the Solvent

-Note: Wisconsin Hemp Processors may see a payback in about two weeks.
+Note: Wisconsin Processors may see a fast payback.

 Continuous Feed Eco Extraction:

 We have the first system in the industry that is continuous feed.
 No more batch runs that take 12-24 hours.
 Processing is virtually instant using our fast extraction processing.
 More thorough and consistent extraction.
 Push button operation and less complex parts means less maintenance.
 Best of all, there are no expensive, hard to get, high pressure parts to maintain.
 The overall safety on a low pressure system far outweigh a butane, ethanol, or CO2 system.
 Simple to use, and simple to maintain.

 Please contact Infinity Supercritical by email with a short summary of your hemp operation.
 Infinity will respond with a email that covers most of your questions, and a telephone number for follow-up questions.
 Email: firstname.lastname@example.org